 This project retains all existing vegetation, demolishes only what was necessary, utilises passive solar heating and cooling, employs cross ventilation and hydronic heating in the concrete slab and features only Australian recycled hardwoods.

-The Bondi House was completed December 2015.
+The Bondi House was completed December 2015 on time and on budget.